-the optical pump spot to an appropriately oriented semi- $A{n\ell,n}(r)\cos[\ell\theta - 2\pi f{gen}t + \phi{n\ell m}(r)] =$ circular arc, and we demonstrated significant contrast Re{2F_Z(r, m\ell[hisman]\$cmpf(dvas accepted]]} Appl.
-Phys. inether is a contrast in the contrast of the second of the contrast in the contrast is contrast in the contrast is contrast in the contrast CCW modes.
+In conclusion, we have used the techniques of timedomain ultrafast laser acoustics to actively control the chirality of surface-acoustic WGMs.
+This was achieved by means of a spatial-light modulator to focus the optical pump spot to an appropriately oriented semicircular arc, and we demonstrated significant contrast in the Fourier amplitude ratio between GHz CW and CCW modes.
 This approach opens the way to control the chirality of surface-acoustic modes in more complicated WGM structures.
-In future, investigation of the acoustic field generated with different asymmetric source shapes, including different radial distributions, would allow the optimization of the chirality of the generation for a given mode, i.e. the optimization of the CW/CCW amplitude ratio.
-Theoretical calculation of the acoustic field distribution and power flow for any source shape, as well as simulations of such experiments, would help in the understanding the origin of the chirality and its dependence on the source shape.
-It should be possible, for example, to find source shapes that achieve near 100%chiral control.
+In future, investigation of the acoustic field generated with different asymmetric source shapes, including different radial distributions, would allow the optimization of the chirality of the generation for a given mode, i.e., the optimization of the CW/CCW amplitude ratio.
+The theoretical calculation of the acoustic field distribution and power flow for any source shape, as well as simulations of such experiments, would help in the understanding the origin of the chirality and its dependence on the source shape.
+It should be possible, for example, to find source shapes that achieve near 100% chiral control.
 To this end, the use of spatiotemporal control rather than just spatial control of the pump light would allow more degrees of freedom.
-Promising applications of this approach include the characterization of SAW devices as well as non-destructive testing.
+Promising applications of this approach include the characterization of SAW devices and non-destructive testing.